 One of the world's largest live-and-work artist colonies, this expansive 16-acre complex houses studios, galleries, and living lofts.
 Twice a year, its doors open for the Brewery Art Walk, inviting you into artists’ creative territories.

-Housed in a stunning old bank, this famed literary labyrinth offers used books, graphic novels, vinyl, art installations, and even creative book clubs spanning topics like Afrofuturism and feminist dystopia.
+Housed in a stunning old bank, The Last Bookstore is a famed literary labyrinth, that offers used books, graphic novels, vinyl, art installations, and even creative book clubs spanning topics like Afrofuturism and feminist dystopia.

-Reputed as one of the top artist residency programs in the U.S., 18th Street Arts Center supports visual and performing artists with space to create and engage the public.
-Open studios, artist talks, and community-based events known as “Intersections” foster cultural exchange throughout L.A.
+18th Street Arts Center is a leading artist residency program that supports visual and performing artists with space to create and share their work.
+Open studios, talks and community events foster collaboration and cultural exchange.

 The official Instagram presence of the Los Angeles Department of Cultural Affairs, offers a vibrant window into the city’s creative heartbeat.
 With a community of over 25,000 followers and more than 2,000 posts, the account celebrates arts, culture, and civic programming. from public art installations to theater highlights and cultural events.
 It's a go-to hub for staying inspired and plugged into L.A.’s dynamic cultural scene.